nextstrain/docs.nextstrain.org/src/reference/faq.rst

 Miniconda is the minimal installation of the ``conda`` command, the command-line interface to Conda.
 When you use Nextstrain's Conda runtime, you don't need to install Conda yourself or manage any other Nextstrain software dependencies as validated versions are already locked into `a package by the Nextstrain team <https://github.com/nextstrain/conda-base/>`__.
 When you use Nextstrain's ambient runtime, we provide an example of how to set it up using Conda.

-`Mamba <https://github.com/mamba-org/mamba>`_ is a drop-in replacement for most ``conda`` functionality that provides faster installation times, especially for complex environments like the one Nextstrain requires.

 `WSL <https://docs.microsoft.com/en-us/windows/wsl/about>`__ is Windows Subsystem for Linux, a full Linux environment integrated into Windows without the need for awkward virtual machines.
 Nextstrain's installation guide works with WSL 2 but not WSL 1.